 Applicants for Mathematics including Mathematics with Physics

-(b) In addition, the Sixth Term Examination Papers in Mathematics (STEP) grades (normally Paper II and Paper III) will be included as part of the conditional offers, in addition to their HKDSE Examinations, G.C.E.
+(b) Specific grades in the Sixth Term Examination Papers (STEP) (Paper 2 and/or Paper 3) will normally be included as part of the conditional offers, in addition to those to be attained at HKDSE Examinations, G.C.E.
 A-level Examinations, International Baccalaureate Examinations, or other approved examinations (as the case may be).
 Information about this may be found in the University of Cambridge Undergraduate Prospectus or at:

-Applicants who are required to take the pre-interview assessment have to be registered by the assessment centre (usually the school).
+Applicants who are required to take “pre-registration required” assessments have to be registered by an authorized test centre (usually the school).
 The list of authorized test centres can be found at https://www.admissionstesting.org/find-a-centre/.
-Many schools/colleges are authorised centres or can easily become one, so applicants please speak to the teacher/exams officer at school to find out if they can take the pre-interview assessment at their school/college.
+Many schools/colleges are authorized centres or can easily become one, so applicants please speak to the teacher/exams officer at school to find out if they can take these assessments at their school/college.

-- (c) The registration deadlines for authorized centres in Hong Kong may differ from those stated above.
+- (f) The registration deadlines for authorized centres in Hong Kong may differ from those stated above.

-Arrangements have been made for all Hong Kong applicants for Mathematics or Mathematics with Physics to take a written assessment in Hong Kong at 4:30 p.m. on 28th November 2018.
-All Hong Kong applicants for Mathematics or Mathematics with Physics who are selected for interviews must make themselves available to take the assessment.
+Arrangements for Hong Kong applicants for Mathematics or Mathematics with Physics to take a written assessment in Hong Kong will be confirmed in due course.
+All Hong Kong applicants for Mathematics or Mathematics with Physics who are selected for interviews must make themselves available to take this assessment.

 Correspondence email address